 - and to develop collaborative policies across the 8 CCGs in Lancashire.

 This review process is being supported by a Consultant in Public Health employed by Lancashire County Council and representatives from the 8 CCGs and other support staff, who form a working group overseeing the review process.
 The process includes the input of clinical staff and a review of the latest NICE guidance and clinical practice.

 The working group has now reviewed a number of procedures, which identifies the circumstances when these services will or will not be provided to patients.
 It is important to engage and involve patients, the public and other stakeholders in the development and implementation of clinical policies, especially as these policies will help determine decisions about whether individuals receive or are eligible to receive care or treatment under their local NHS.

-As part of the ongoing review of clinical policies for all the Clinical Commissioning Groups (CCGs) in Lancashire and South Cumbria, we are now seeking feedback on the latest policies to be reviewed or developed.
+As part of the ongoing review of clinical policies for all the Clinical Commissioning Groups (CCGs) in Lancashire and South Cumbria, we are now seeking views and comments on three new or revised policies.

 The latest draft clinical policies open for patient and public feedback are as follows: